The Green Helmet: Cast

-Original novel

-It was based on a novel which had been published in 1957.

-Background

-Cleary had written a book about Australian politics, The Mayor's Nest, but his English publisher was worried it would not appeal to an international audience, and suggested a book on motor racing.

-Cleary and his wife had lived in Italy for a year and became familiar with the motor races there such as the Mille Miglia.
-He had not written in six months, so moved to Valencia, a small town in Spain where he rented a villa.
-He wrote the novel in twenty days at a chapter a day.

-Reception

-The book became a best seller on its publication in 1957.
-Cleary says Reader's Digest paid an advance of 20,000 pounds for their editions.

 Production

 Film rights were bought by MGM, who hired Cleary to adapt his own novel.
 He said, "They bought it on the strength that some American producer who was an alcoholic which they didn't know he'd read the book...
 This producer said he had something between 20 and 25000 feet of the most spectacular motor racing.
 And he ran about a thousand feet of it and it was spectacular.
 What they didn't know was the other 24,000 was just nothing."

-The head of MGM's British operation was Lawrence Bachmann.
+The head of MGM's British operation was Lawrence Bachmann, and it was one of the first films made under his auspices.

 The director was Michael Forlong, a New Zealander from television.
 This was his first film.
 "I want this to be an adult film about a sport I love very much," said Forlong.
 "I want to show why drivers race, why they are frightened, why they can't give it up."

 The star was Bill Travers who Cleary said "was a charming likeable bloke but he was miscast" and who asked the author not to write "any long speeches because I can't handle them."

 Travers was six feet four which meant they had to design a car around him.
 The technical adviser was Stirling Moss.
 Ed Begley was imported from America.
 Cleary said Walters was a beauty queen who had been signed to MGM "and she was charming and friendly and everybody liked her, she was an absolute dish to look at...and she couldn't change expression."
 South African Sid James was cast as an Australian although Cleary says he spoke in "an Afrikaaner accent.
 They put him in because he looked right for the part and he was always good at working class characters."

 Although most of the movie was set in Italy, it was shot in Wales.
 It was completed by January 1961.

 Reception

 Critical

+The Monthly Film Bulletin wrote: "This is the Formula One plot for motor racing films – fraternal rivalry, the trying out of an unknown designer's car, loss of nerve, fatal crashes, big race triumph.
+Direction and script do little more than put it on the screen, though in a sufficiently business-like and unpretentious way.
+It is the driving scenes at Le Mans, Sebring and in the Mille Miglia, however, which really matter; and they are handled with a professionalism suggesting a sharper eye for cars than for people.
+The most effective – indeed unfailingly effective – moments are those in which the camera is simply mounted on the car, giving a driver's view of the Silverstone track taken at speed."

 The New York Times called it "a noisy diatribe against speed car racing" in which Travers "looks unhappy" and Begley "delivers every cliche in the script with embarrassing enthusiasm."

 Variety called it a "pack of autoracing melodramatic cliches helped by fast action sequences."